 Compelling and wide-ranging, The Copyright Wars is indispensable for understanding a crucial economic, cultural, and political conflict that has reignited in our own time.

-Peter Baldwin is professor of history at the University of California, Los Angeles and Global Distinguished Professor at New York University.
-His books include The Narcissism of Minor Differences: How America and Europe Are Alike.
+Peter Baldwin is professor of history at the University of California, Los Angeles, and Global Distinguished Professor at New York University.

 - Honorable Mention for the 2015 PROSE Award in Law & Legal Studies, Association of American Publishers

 Other Books Written by this Author(s)

 For hardcover/paperback orders in United States, Canada, Latin America, Asia, and Australia